What are the steps to form a startup?

 The steps listed above are what most startups need to do in terms of corporate legal paperwork.
 If your startup has any special circumstances, you should consult your startup attorney to see if anything else is necessary.

 In addition to corporate legal paperwork, most startups will, at some point, need to obtain tax IDs and any required licenses or permits.
+Unless exempt, your startup will also need to submit a report containing beneficial ownership information to FinCEN.

 Tax IDs